mosip/documentation/docs/blog-publishing-an-app.md

-# Steps to release Inji to Android Playstore
+# Release an app to Android Playstore

 In this post, you will be taken through the **step-by-step process to publish an Android app in Google Play Store**.

-Similar steps were followed to release the Inji app.
+Similar steps were followed to release the **Inji** app.
 To know more about, refer [Inji documentation](https://docs.mosip.io/inji/).

 ### Google Play Console